 Yaounde, the capital city, is situated on seven hills and has modern hotels, shops and markets.
 However, Douala is the biggest city and Cameroon's economic capital, positioned on the Wouri River a few miles from the coast.

 Cameroon is a great destination for adventurous travellers keen to experience an African paradise that has a wealth of natural attractions.
 As the name 'Africa in One Country' promises, a holiday in Cameroon is rewarding in its variety.

 Cameroon has a lot to offer tourists and the country has comparatively good infrastructure, making getting around easier than it is in much of West and Central Africa.
 The country is also considered comparatively safe for travellers, but the serious unrest in neighbouring Nigeria has led travel authorities to advise against travel to the extreme north of Cameroon and areas along the Nigerian border.

 Unfortunately, many of Cameroon's best tourist attractions are in the north, including the Waza National Park with its wealth of wildlife, and the scenic splendour of the Mandara Mountains, a great favourite with hikers.
 Tourists intent on exploring the north of Cameroon will therefore have to take every possible safety precaution.

 The cities of Yaounde and Douala are still popular with visitors and each offers a string of sightseeing opportunities and some good restaurants and hotels.
-The coastal getaway of Limbe is probably the most popular destination with foreigners in Cameroon and apart from the lovely beaches the town has an old-world colonial atmosphere which enchants visitors.
+The coastal getaway of Limbe is probably the most popular destination with foreigners in Cameroon and, apart from the lovely beaches, the town has an old-world colonial atmosphere that enchants visitors.